Optimal variance stopping with linear diffusions: Setting and problem formulation

-The mathematical formulation of the variance problem is the following.
-Let $X_t$ be a regular linear diffusion defined on a filtered probability space $(\Omega,\mathcal{F},\mathbb{F},\mathbb{P})$, where $\mathcal{F}$ is the filtration generated from $X$.
-Let $X_t$ evolve on $\I:=(\alpha,\beta)\subset\R$.
-The boundaries can be natural, exit, entrance, absorbing or killing.
-We assume that the diffusion does not die inside the state space and that the scale function $S(x)$ and speed measure $m(x)$ are continuous.
-Now, in the variance problem we seek to identify the value function, $V$, and an optimal stopping time, $\tau^*$, such that
+The mathematical formulation of our setting and problem are next considered. \begin{agreement} Let $X_t$ be a regular linear diffusion defined on a filtered probability space $(\Omega,\mathcal{F},\mathbb{F},\mathbb{P})$, where $\mathbb{F}$ is the filtration generated from $X$.
+Let $X_t$ evolve on $\I:=(\alpha,\beta)\subseteq\R$.
+The boundaries can be natural, exit, entrance or killing and in the case of killing boundaries, the end points belong to $\I$.
+We also allow absorbing boundaries by assuming that on the interior of $\I$ the diffusion is otherwise regular (i.e. starting from interior of $\I$, there is a positive probability that the process hits an arbitrary interior state).
+We assume that the diffusion does not die inside the state space and that the scale function $S(x)$ and speed measure $m(x)$ are continuous. \end{agreement}

-where the subscript $x$ refers to the initial point of the process $X$, and $\mathcal{T}$ is the class of randomized stopping times generated from $X$.
-We define the class of randomized stopping times in the following way.
-We assume that there exists a random variable $U$ uniformly distributed on $[0,1]$ and independent of the process $X$.
-This may require that the probability space is expanded.
-We define an augmented filtration $\hat{\mathcal{F}}$ as the filtration generated from both $U$ and the process $X$.
-That is, $\hat{\mathcal{F}}_t=\sigma\{U,(X_s)_{0\leq s\leq t}\}$.
-Now $\mathcal{T}$ is defined as all stopping times generated from $\hat{\mathcal{F}}$.
-We include stopping times which may take the value infinity, and thus it is common to rather refer to $\mathcal{T}$ as a set of Markov times (e.g. \cite{PesShi06}).